-A spiral stair lift is constructed by connecting a number (depending on the length of your stairs) of curved rail pieces that fit together.
-If you have a landing on your spiral staircase, it isn’t a problem.
-There will simply be a straight rail piece for that section that will connect to the other curved pieces.
+A curved stair lift is constructed by connecting a number (depending on the length of your stairs) of curved rail pieces that fit together.
+Our tracks can even be built to accommodate spiral staircases that also have a landing.
+There simply isn’t any home design challenge that we can’t help you overcome.

-The first step in the installation process is the mounting of the leg bases that will keep the rails in place and your lift safe.
-Once you have the leg bases mounted to the stairs, you will then join the pieces of railing with spirol pins.
+When it comes to the installation process, the first step is to mount the leg bases that will keep the rails in place and your lift safe secured.
+Once you have the leg bases mounted to the stairs, you will then join the pieces of railing with spiral pins.
 This will create the shape of your stair lift.

 After your railings are securely fit together, you will then fit the carriage onto the rails and through the skate rollers in the carriage.
 Connect the battery and install the chargers and the top and bottom of the stair lift.
 Once all of these steps are complete, you can then install the remote controls and seat.
-Your spiral stairlift will be complete after programming and testing, and ready for use!
+Your curved stair lift will be complete after programming and testing, and ready for use!

 A spiral stair lift has never been this easy to order and install, so call AmeriGlide today to speak with one of our stair lift experts!